dotnet/AspNetCore.Docs/aspnetcore/grpc/loadbalancing.md

 | `dns`    | `DnsResolver`    | Resolves addresses by querying the hostname for [DNS service records](https://en.wikipedia.org/wiki/SRV_record). |
 | `static` | `StaticResolver` | Resolves addresses that the app has specified.
 Recommended if an app already knows the addresses it will call. |

-When the address URI matches a resolver the channel won't call that URI directly.
-Instead, a matching resolver is created and used to resolve the addresses that gRPC calls are sent to.
+A channel doesn't directly call a URI that matches a resolver.
+Instead, a matching resolver is created and used to resolve the addresses.

 For example, `GrpcChannel.ForAddress("dns:///my-example-host")`: